Broken Nose / Nasal Fracture

 Other Treatment Options for Broken Nose / Nasal Fracture

 After this, the treatment is mainly controlling the pain and nose bleeds.
-Other treatment will be available after the swelling is down and a true assessment of the damage can be made — normally within 24 hours or after 3 days.
+Other treatment will be available after the swelling is down and a true assessment of the damage can be made — normally within the first 24 hours or after 3 days.
 If you wait more than 14 days from the injury your nose may heal and then you would need to wait 6 to 8 weeks before repair.
 Many emergency rooms are unaware of this and will have you follow up long after your window for immediate repair has closed.

 Surgery for a Broken Nose